 This database is licensed for use only by students, staff, and faculty of OhioLINK member institutions, including CWRU.
 Connect to Case VPN or the Mango OhioLINK Proxy URL for wireless and remote access.

-This resource is technically the online edition of a large multi-volume encyclopedia, and as such should not be included here (such resources are most fruitfully found via the library catalog along with any other editorially-similar materials, regardless of delivery medium).
-However, the scope and quality of this resource are sufficiently unique to set it apart as an extremely valuable online starting point for any research in public international law topics.
+This resource is technically the online edition of a large multi-volume encyclopedia.
+(Such resources are most fruitfully found via the library catalog along with any other editorially-similar materials, regardless of delivery medium).
+However, the scope and quality of this resource are sufficiently unique to set it apart as an extremely valuable online starting point for any research in public international law topics and Oxford University Press treats it as a database.
 This is published in partnership with Germany’s Max Planck Institute for Comparative Public Laws and International Law.
 The online version is actually expanded from its already monumental print fore-bearer.
 On-campus access is IP-range based, but for remote access click here for password.
+About & Guided Tour.

 The Making of Modern Law (MOML): Legal Treatises, 1800-1926 is a digital archive of over 22,000 fully searchable U.S. and British legal treatises.
 This collection covers the watershed period of legal development during the 19th and early 20th centuries.
 Users may choose to search either American treatises, British treatises or both.
 One may also preselect up to as many as 10 topics to browse at a time from a list of almost 100 broad legal topics.
 The year of publication or a range of years may be specified.
 You can choose from Basic or Advanced Search templates, and you may browse by Authors or Works.
 Help provides detailed instructions for searching and navigating results, and search tips.
 “Help” also delineates printing and emailing options.